jseluis/dft_scripts/README.md

 # dft_scripts
- DFT and Multiscale Simulation Scripts
+ DFT and Multiscale Simulation Scripts to facilitate your life ;)

 1. js_charge_diff.py - This script plots the valence charge difference using output of a bader analysis from VASP code.